SalesforceIndiana University

 Because the entire Trajectory section is AI-generated, I had to be deliberate about how that was communicated.
 Students in our research were clear, they wanted to know when AI was involved and they did not want to feel like the system was making decisions for them.

-1. The Summarize AI icon appears on every AI-generated element to identify it as such.
+The Summarize AI icon appears on every AI-generated element to identify it as such.

-2. Disclosure copy beneath the major and career suggestions explains what data was used and how.
+Disclosure copy beneath the major and career suggestions explains what data was used and how.

 Summarize icon marking AI-generated content with supporting disclosure copy to inform students how the content was created and how to use it.

 For a long time I was stuck on how to visually represent the AI's major and career suggestions.
 The first idea was a radar chart, it felt like the right format for showing multiple dimensions of a student's academic profile.
 But we couldn't fix the axes.
 Every student's journey is different, which meant the chart would look different for every student and there was no consistent way to interpret it.
-It was also adding cognitive load, which was the exact thing we were trying to reduce.

 Iteration Round 1: Sketching out how can radar charts help visualize the academic trajectory of the student.